QTraceHelp/Help/events.md

 ### Why
 Information about the business context, including: an identifier that indicates the business step taking place (e.g., shipping, receiving, etc.), an identifier that indicates the business state of the object(s) following the event (e.g., active, recalled, damaged, etc.), identifiers of the shipping and receiving parties (if the event is part of a process of transfer between parties), links to relevant business transaction documents (e.g., a purchase order, an invoice, etc.), instance- or lot-level master data, and/or other information defined via user extensions.

-QTrace supports the following Events:
+The following Event Types are supported in QTrace:

 - **Commissioning**
     An activity that involves the creation of objects (commissioning of a new object EPC), such as a new trade item lot from a harvest event or a new pallet Serial Shipping Container Code (SSCC).